Whatever you do, do it on a regular basis.

 Set yourself that you want to do 20 push-ups every morning at 7 AM.
 Set yourself that you want to paint every morning, right after these push-ups, for 30 minutes.
 Set yourself to take a break right after you finish painting.

-And whatever you set yourself, make sure it is part of a schedule because that schedule is the core element behind activities done on a regular basis.
+And whatever you set yourself, make sure it is part of a schedule because that schedule is the core element behind the activities done on a regular basis.

 Otherwise, you may forget some of the things that you want to do – it happens to everyone.
 Or you may come up with some excuse – even a decent one if you are a smart individual who’s trying to avoid on purpose the desired activity.

-Set it as a routine
+Set it as a routine and do it on a regular basis

-For such a long time, I’ve tried to improve my lifestyle and create myself some habits.
+For such a long time, I’ve tried to improve my lifestyle and create some habits.
 It didn’t work!

 Losing weight was one of the results that I was expecting when it came to habits.
 So I decided to eat healthier.
 And every time I was trying to avoid eating sugary stuff, I was doing it anyway.

-Instead, I’ve discovered that when I start my day with physical exercises (even 10 minutes of exercises) and end it with a short run, I am closer to having a healthy lifestyle than when I try not to eat certain foods.
+Instead, I’ve discovered that when I start my day with physical exercises (even 10 minutes of exercise) and end it with a short run, I am closer to having a healthy lifestyle than when I try not to eat certain foods.

 This is how it works for me.